Sid-Bhatia-0/JuliaCon2021Talk/README.md

 ### Ray-Caster Example

-The ray casting examlpe is from the `RayCastWorlds` package.
+The ray casting example is from the `RayCastWorlds` package (unregistered as of this writing).
 It uses another package called `RayCaster` for the core ray-casting algorithm:

 [https://github.com/Sid-Bhatia-0/RayCaster.jl](https://github.com/Sid-Bhatia-0/RayCaster.jl)

-As of this writing, `RayCastWorlds` is not a registered package.
-Here is a link to the commit from the `RayCastWorlds` package that was used in this talk:
+Here is a link to the commit from the `RayCastWorlds` package that was used in this talk.
+Unfortunately, it is not documented and pretty messy at this point:

 [https://github.com/Sid-Bhatia-0/RayCastWorlds.jl/tree/6b8bffa2e4bc129a762cff8551491e39eb0ee87c](https://github.com/Sid-Bhatia-0/RayCastWorlds.jl/tree/6b8bffa2e4bc129a762cff8551491e39eb0ee87c)